ruigangchen2/Energy-recycling-actuators/README.md

-# BCP-EA
+# Energy-recycling actuators
-This repository stores the supplementary of the BCP-EA
+This repository stores the supplementary of the Energy-recycling actuators